GlennyDC/koa-rest-mongoose-seed/README.md

 - [ ] Add a database (PostgreSQl?, MongoDb?)
 - [ ] Add an ORM (Sequelize?, Mongoose?)
 - [ ] Figure out a robust and almost transparent for front-end refetch token mechanism
+- [ ] Add DataLoader to solve the N+1 GraphQL problem

 ### Nice to have